ERDDAP is a data server that gives you a simple, consistent way to download

 gets data from a remote data source; reformats the data; and sends it to the user.

 But ERDDAP also has the ability to actively get all of the available data

 as soon as new data is available so that they can request the data (by pulling the data).

-so that it will be notified immediately when new data is available.
+so that they will be notified immediately when new data is available.